 B.S., Psychology (2012) University of Mary Washington

-Undergraduate – Criminology, Juvenile Justice, Directed Independent Study, Data Analysis for Criminal Justice, Mental Health and Criminal Justice
+Criminology, Juvenile Justice, Directed Independent Study, Data Analysis for Criminal Justice, Mental Health and Criminal Justice

 Brady, Caitlin M., Thomas Baker, & William V. Pelfrey, Jr. (2019).
 Comparing the Impact of Bullying Victimization on Drug Use and Weapon Carrying Among Male and Female Middle and High School Students: A Partial Test of General Strain Theory.
-Deviant Behavior.
-Advance online publication.
+Deviant Behavior, 41(12), 1601-1615.